NethavenCompany/market.js/README.md

 ```

 #### `.set(products: {})`
 Sets one or more products in the market.
-Triggers `beforeSettingProduct` and `afterSettingProduct` events.
+Triggers `set` events.

 ```javascript
 // Set single product